Fact Sheets And Publications

 Chemical weed control in grass forage

-No herbicides are currently available for control of grass weeds in grass forage, so cultural and mechanical practices alone must be relied upon for grass weed control.
-Several herbicides are available, however, for broadleaf weed control.
-Active ingredient is the term that defines the chemical in an herbicide formulation primarily responsible for its phytotoxicity (ability to injure or kill plants).
-Some herbicides contain only one active ingredient while others contain two or more.
-While up to a dozen different active ingredients are available for use in grass forage, a combination of the active ingredients 2,4-D and dicamba is considered the “standard” treatment for our area, is effective on many weeds when applied at the appropriate growth stage, and is relatively inexpensive.
-2,4-D is sold under a variety of trade names, dicamba is commonly sold as Banvel or Clarity, and a premix combination is marketed as Weedmaster.
-Appropriate use rates are based on numerous factors including forage species and age, weed species present, weed growth habit (annual, biennial, perennial, woody), weed growth stage (seedling vs. regrowth after cutting, vegetative vs. reproductive, plant height, leaf stage), season of application (fall, dormant, spring, between cutting or grazing), overseeding, grazing, or harvest considerations, and other factors.
-Some herbicides have a required waiting period between herbicide application and subsequent grazing or harvest (grazing and harvest restrictions).
+While several different active ingredients are available for use after the weeds have emerged in grass forage, a combination of the active ingredients 2,4-D and dicamba is considered the “standard” treatment for our area, is effective on many weeds when applied at the appropriate growth stage, and is relatively inexpensive.
+2,4-D and dicamba are sold under a variety of trade names.
+Appropriate use rates are based on numerous factors including forage species and age, weed species present, weed growth stage (seedling vs. regrowth after cutting, vegetative vs. reproductive, plant height, leaf stage), and season of application (spring, fall, or dormant) Some herbicides have a required waiting period between herbicide application and subsequent grazing or harvest (grazing and harvest restrictions).
 The length of time depends on the herbicides used and the animals being grazed or fed.
 You must wait the required time for the most restrictive herbicide applied.
 An additional rule of thumb is to wait the required time and resume grazing or harvest activities only if a half inch or more of rainfall has accumulated since the application.
 Otherwise, wait for a half inch of rainfall accumulation before grazing or harvest begins.
 Consult the herbicide label or a competent professional before making herbicide applications.
-Acceptable control of some species will require the use of alternate or additional herbicide active ingredients.
-Examples of species not effectively controlled with 2,4-D plus dicamba include bedstraw species, upright blackberry species, mouseear chickweed, dewberry species, honeysuckle species, kudzu, common mullein, multiflora rose, common pokeweed, sumac species, Canada thistle, trumpetcreeper, and many woody shrubs, vines, or trees.
+Another consideration for herbicide use is the length of time between application and when the area can be seeded.
+All of this information is on the herbicide label, and it must be read before any product is applied.

 Avoiding injury to non-target plants

 Sensitive non-target plants such as other crops, lawns, ornamental plants, and trees can be seriously injured or killed when herbicides are allowed to contact their leaves, stems, roots, or the soil in their rooting zone.
 Injured non-target plants can cause aesthetic or financial losses.
 Nontarget plant injury is most commonly caused by pesticide drift or direct application to susceptible plant parts.
+Herbicide drift results in less herbicide available to provide weed control where it's needed.

-Understanding pesticide drift - Pesticide drift is simply the movement of a pesticide through the air to an unintended (off-target) site.
-Drift can occur during or after application.
-Physical drift occurs during application when spray droplets are moved away with wind before reaching the intended spray target.
-Size of the spray droplets, travel distance to the target, relative humidity, and wind speed all influence how far spray droplets will drift.
-Spray droplets can drift from a few feet up to a few miles.
-All herbicides have the potential to move as physical drift.
-Vapor drift occurs only with certain herbicides, which can become volatilized (converted to a gaseous state) and move freely with the air.
-Volatilization can occur during or after the herbicide application.
+Vapor drift (or volatility) occurs when the herbicide volatilizes (converts to a gaseous state) and moves freely with the air.
+Some herbicides are more prone to volatilization than others.
+Volatilization can occur during or up to a few days after application.
 Volatilized herbicide vapor can travel up to several miles.
 For herbicides that are subject to volatility, the risk of volatility increases with increasing temperatures.
-Plant growth regulator herbicides such as Banvel, MCPA ester, or 2,4-D ester can be moderately volatile and should not be applied when daytime temperatures are expected to exceed 85F.
-How an herbicide is formulated also influences its potential to volatilize.
-Low volatile ester formulations of 2,4-D and MCPA are more volatile than amine formulations, and the dimethylamine salt of dicamba (Banvel) is slightly more volatile than the diglycolamine or sodium salts (Clarity or Overdrive).
+Plant growth regulator herbicides such as Banvel, MCPA ester, or 2,4-D ester can be moderately volatile and should not be applied when daytime temperatures are expected to exceed 85°F. How an herbicide is formulated also influences its potential to volatilize.
+Ester formulations of 2,4-D and MCPA are more volatile than amine formulations, and the diglycolamine or sodium salts of dicamba (Clarity or Overdrive) are slightly less volatile than dimethylamine salt of dicamba (Banvel).

 Injury from Drift - Herbicide drift can cause serious injury to susceptible plants that come into contact with either spray particles or vapor.
 Most of the herbicides used in pasture and hay weed management have a moderate to high potential to injure sensitive plants.
 With highly sensitive plants like grape, tomato, and others, a very small amount of drifted herbicide can cause serious plant injury or death.
 The potential for injury can be minimized by knowing where sensitive plants are located and not spraying when conditions favor drift.

 Minimizing Drift - Herbicide drift can be minimized by applying the appropriate herbicide(s) with a properly calibrated, equipped, and functioning sprayer while paying particular attention to environmental factors.
-Use low pressure spray tips that create coarse spray droplets.
-Maintain spray pressures at or below 20 to 30 psi and spray volumes above 20 gallons per acre (GPA) unless the herbicide label indicates otherwise.
-Maintain the boom height as close to the target as possible while maintaining proper spray pattern.
-Avoid herbicide applications during windy (more than 8 to10 mph) or gusty conditions, during temperature inversions (see below), in foggy conditions, or when temperatures are high (>85F).
-Be certain even slight breezes are blowing away from highly sensitive plants, or leave an appropriate untreated buffer when spraying downwind from sensitive plants.
-Do not use mist-blower or fog type sprayers, like those used in orchards, vegetable production, or poultry houses to spray pasture or hay.
-Because backpack sprayers are more difficult to calibrate than field sprayers, over- or under-applications are more likely to occur, resulting in poor weed control or increased crop injury.
-Limit the use of backpack sprayers to small areas and spot spraying.
-Follow all the same precautions as with field sprayers.
-Always read herbicide labels.
-Many contain important and often specific information concerning herbicide application and drift reduction procedures.
+Using spray tips that create coarse spray droplets is important..
+Maintain the boom height as close to the target as possible while maintaining a proper spray pattern.
+Avoid herbicide applications during windy (more than 8 to 10 mph) or gusty conditions, during temperature inversions (see below), in foggy conditions, or when temperatures are high (> 85°F).
+Be certain that even slight breezes are blowing away from highly sensitive plants.
+Do not use mist-blowers or fog-type sprayers, like those used in orchards, vegetable production, or poultry houses, to spray pasture or hay.

-Injury from direct application to susceptible plant parts - Sensitive plants can be injured when spray accidentally contacts their leaves, stems, or exposed roots.
+Injury from direct application to susceptible plant parts - Sensitive plants can be injured when the spray accidentally contacts their leaves, stems, or exposed roots.
 Avoid spraying close to other crops or ornamental plantings, and avoid spraying within the drip line of sensitive trees both adjacent to and within a pasture.
 Areas too small to safely access with a field sprayer should be sprayed with a properly calibrated backpack sprayer.

-Use of 2,4-D and dicamba for pasture weed control As mentioned previously, a combination of 2,4-D and dicamba is the standard herbicide treatment for controlling most broadleaf weeds in permanent grass pastures.
-Following are some considerations to help ensure safe, effective weed control with these products.
+As mentioned previously, a combination of 2,4-D and dicamba is the standard herbicide treatment for controlling most broadleaf weeds in permanent grass pastures.
+The following are some considerations to help ensure safe, effective weed control with these products.

-• Evaluate forage stand composition
+• Evaluate forage stand composition.

 • Weeds + bare ground < 30% => herbicide + management = improved stand